 To the extent allowable, we may elect to use the depreciation and cost recovery methods, including bonus depreciation to the extent available, that will result in the largest deductions being taken in the early years after assets subject to these allowances are placed in service.
+We may not be entitled to any amortization deductions with respect to certain goodwill properties held by us at the time of any future offering.
+Please read "-Uniformity of Units."
 Property we subsequently acquire or construct may be depreciated using accelerated methods permitted by the Code.